yvsajay/AirBNB-data---Seattle-Boston-Comparison/README.md

 - [Summary of Analysis](## Summary of Analysis)

 ## Project Motivation
-This project is being done as a part of the Udacity's Data Scientist Nano Degree program Term 2.
+>This project is being done as a part of the Udacity's Data Scientist Nano Degree program Term 2.
 The project is later used to convey the results using a Blog post.

-The questions I intended to answer does not neet any data science models to be explored and hence, I've left them out for this particular project.
+>The questions I intended to answer does not need any Data science models to be explored and hence, I've left them out for this particular project.
 The emphasis has been laid upon presenting the data as clearly and meaningfully as possible.
 While, there have been others who worked on the same data, I have purposefully, avoided to answer regular questions and tried to look at unusual questions.

 ## Questions answered
 We will explore the Airbnb Seattle and Boston data and answer 3 major questions